 'Given the Chance' is a corporate paid work placement program that provides refugees and asylum seekers in Australia with the skills and experience to help them gain entry into the workforce.
-The programme enables marginalized job seekers to gain entry to the economy of their city through professional employment opportunities.
+The programme enables marginalised job seekers to gain entry to the economy of their city through professional employment opportunities.

 For more details on this solution see attached document.
-This urban solution is being scaled up by The Brotherhood of St Laurence and ANZ Bank across Australia, and was submitted separately to the World Urban Campaign.
+This urban solution is being scaled up by The Brotherhood of St Laurence and ANZ Bank across Australia.